 Brands are used to harnessing the power of content marketing.
 Now charities are waking up to its potential to change hearts and minds.

-In 2016, charity donations in the UK topped a staggering £9.7 billion, according to Charities Aid Foundation research.
+In 2018, charity donations in the UK topped a staggering £10.1 billion, according to the Charities Aid Foundation Just Giving 2019 survey.

 The traditional “Give us ‘x and we’ll do ‘y’” marketing messages are too simplistic to convince a sceptical public.
 And while hard-hitting ad campaigns tug at the heartstrings and persuade people to make ad hoc donations, they don’t build long-term relationships.